Getting Started

 }

-serves as the entry point of the SakeApp executable and acts as the main command group that includes the hello
+}In this file, Commands serves as the entry point of the SakeApp executable and acts as the main command group that includes the hello command.

 Run your first command